ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

        7. The Lab Space Committee is responsible for matters regarding the physical lab space.

+       8. The Service Committee is responsible for maintaining user-facing services and providing help to those in need through the request tracking system.

     2. Additional committees may be established on an ad-hoc basis by the OCF Decision Making Process.